USEPA/WNTR/documentation/stormwater.rst

 ways to better understand system characteristics.

 * Basic network graphics can be generated using the function :class:`~wntr.stormwater.graphics.plot_network`.
-* Time series graphics can be generated using options available in Matplotlib and pandas.
+* Time series graphics can be generated using options available in Matplotlib and Pandas.
 * Fragility curves can be plotted using the function :class:`~wntr.stormwater.graphics.plot_fragility_curve`.

 See drinking water documentation on :ref:`graphics` for more information on graphics capabilities in WNTR.